Matthew Schindler: Early life and education

 Schindler was born on November 22, 1983, in Hagerstown, Maryland.
-He was raised in Hagerstown, graduating from North Hagerstown High School in 2001, afterwards attending Hagerstown Community College in 2003 before earning a Bachelor of Science degree in computer networks and cybersecurity from the University of Maryland, University College in 2021.
+He was raised in Hagerstown, graduating from North Hagerstown High School in 2001, afterwards attending Hagerstown Community College in 2003 before earning a Bachelor of Science degree in Computer Networks and Cybersecurity from the University of Maryland, University College in 2021.

 Career

 Schindler is an IT manager for the National Capital Bank of Washington.
+He is also a member of the University System of Maryland at Hagerstown board of advisors.

-Schindler ran for the Hagerstown city council in 2020, but was defeated in the nonpartisan primary election, placing second-to-last with 5.5 percent of the vote.
-In March 2023, after Hagerstown city councilor Tekesha Martinez was appointed to be the mayor of Hagerstown following Emily Keller's resignation to serve in the cabinet of Governor Wes Moore, Schindler applied to serve the remainder of Martinez's term on the city council.
-The city council selected Schindler to succeed her, and was sworn in on March 21, 2023.
-Schindler ran for a full four-year term in 2024, but was defeated in the general election, placing seventh with 8.81 percent of the vote.
+Schindler ran for the Hagerstown City Council in 2020, but was defeated in the nonpartisan primary election, placing second-to-last with 5.5 percent of the vote.
+In March 2023, after Hagerstown city councilor Tekesha Martinez was appointed to be the mayor of Hagerstown following Emily Keller's resignation to serve in the cabinet of Governor Wes Moore, Schindler applied to serve the remainder of Martinez's term on the City Council.
+The City Council selected Schindler to succeed her, and was sworn in on March 21, 2023.
+Schindler ran for a full four-year term in 2024, placing third in the primary election, but was defeated in the general election, placing seventh with 8.81 percent of the vote.
 He left office on November 25, 2024.

 Maryland House of Delegates

-In December 2024, following the resignation of state delegate Brooke Grossman, Schindler applied to serve the remainder of Grossman's term in the Maryland House of Delegates.
+In December 2024, following the resignation of State Delegate Brooke Grossman, Schindler applied to serve the remainder of Grossman's term in the Maryland House of Delegates.
 The Washington County Democratic Central Committee unanimously voted to nominate Schindler to the seat later that month.

-He was sworn in on January 7, 2025.
+Schindler was sworn in on January 7, 2025.
+He was a member of the Appropriations Committee during the 2025 legislative session, afterwards serving on the Government, Labor, and Elections Committee.